-- 6. Check the box adjacent to dry run if you want to test changes to the funds before they are enacted.
+- 5. Notice that the context org unit reflects the context org unit that you selected at the top of the Funds screen. - 6.
+If you want to perform the close-out operation on the context org unit and its child units, then check the box adjacent to Include Funds for Descendant Org Units. - 7.
+Check the box adjacent to dry run if you want to test changes to the funds before they are enacted.
 Evergreen will generate a summary of the changes that would occur during the selected operations.
-No data will be changed. - 7.
-Click Process. - 8.
+No data will be changed. - 8.
+Click Process. - 9.
 Evergreen will begin the propagation process.
 Evergreen will make a clone of each fund, but it will increment the year by 1.